quasi-coherent/tern/README.md

 to do this while being agnostic to the particular choice of crate for database interaction.

+## Executors

+The abstract `Executor` is the type responsible for actually connecting to a database and issuing queries.
+Right now, this project supports all of the [`sqlx`][sqlx-repo] pool types via the generic [`Pool`][sqlx-pool], so that includes PostgreSQL, MySQL, and SQLite.
+These can be enabled via feature flag.

+Adding more executors is welcomed!
+That can be in PR form or as a feature request.
+Adding an executor seems like it should not be hard.

 ## Usage

-Embedded migrations are prepared, built, and ran from a directory living in a Rust project's source.
+Embedded migrations are prepared, built, and ran off a directory living in a Rust project's source.
 These stages are handled by three separate traits, but implementing any of them is generally not necessary.  `tern` exposes derive macros that supply everything needed:

-* [`MigrationSource`]: Given the required `source` macro attribute, which is a path to the directory containing the migrations, it prepares the migration set that is required of the given operation requested.
+* `MigrationSource`: Given the required `source` macro attribute, which is a path to the directory containing the migrations, it prepares the migration set that is required of the given operation requested.
-* [`MigrationContext`]: Generates what is needed of the context to be an acceptable type used in the [`Runner`].
+* `MigrationContext`: Generates what is needed of the context to be an acceptable type used in the `Runner`.
 It has the field attribute `executor_via` that can decorate a field of the struct that has some `Executor`, or connection type.
 The context can build migration queries and run them.